 Complete spinal cord injury leads to loss of motion and sensation below the damaged location, difficulty controlling bladder and bowel movement, while incomplete spinal cord injury means there are some sensations and muscular movement below the place of the injury, as well as chronic pain.

 There are two types of spinal cord injury: complete and incomplete.
 In a complete spinal cord injury, the transmission of signals across a spinal cord lesion does not exist at all, with any control perception of sensations or movement below the level of the lesion.
-In the days immediately following your spinal cord injury, the symptoms of a complete or an incomplete spinal cord injury are virtually indistinguishable.
+The symptoms of a complete or an incomplete spinal cord injury are virtually indistinguishable immediately after your injury.
 The hallmarks of a complete spinal injury include:

 An incomplete spinal cord injury allows the existence of a few functional (undamaged) pathways across the spinal cord lesion.
 The result can vary and depends on the parts of the spinal cord that were damaged.
 The hallmarks of an incomplete spinal injury include:

 Incomplete spinal cord injuries allow the spinal cord to retain some function.
-Thus, incomplete injury survivors often make faster progress in recovery.
+Thus, faster progress in recovery is made by incomplete injury survivors.

 If you, or a loved one, have suffered a spinal cord injury in an accident you may have lots of questions.
 From car crashes to medical malpractice, we’ve handled Miami injury cases for over 20 years.
 Here, we are going to answer What Is the Difference Between Complete Spinal Cord Injury and Incomplete Spinal Cord Injury when making a legal claim.